transcom/mymove-docs/docs/adrs/0035-use-query-builder.md

 ---
-title: 0035 Use Query Builder for for Admin Interface
+title: 0035 Use Query Builder for Admin Interface
 description: |
-    Decision outcome:
+    Decision outcome: Write a generic query builder
 ---
-# Use Query Builder for for Admin Interface
+# Use Query Builder for Admin Interface

 **User Story:**